 The COVID-19 pandemic has affected virtually every aspect of our lives.
 While the most prominent impact was an almost immediate quarantine and vast expansion of employees working from home, another significant consequence is how much the pandemic shook employees’ sense of security.
 Many businesses faced major revenue shortfalls and responded with cost-cutting measures, including layoffs and furloughs.
 Consequently, many Americans lost their sense of security regarding their jobs, economic standing, and overall health.
 As we

 During enrollment season, benefits administrators and employers look to build and deliver a benefits package that helps companies keep and attract top talent.
 While employees generally report they are happy with their employer’s benefits, statistics show that account adoption is often lacking.
 With a better understanding of their employer groups and proven educational approaches, TPAs can experience a more successful and fulfilling open enrollment period.
 Background Open enrollment can be a stressful time for benefits

 Flexible Compensation: More than Healthcare Adding Compensation Management Services Can Help TPAs Thrive in a Challenging Market Employer-sponsored benefits come in many different forms.
 Most commonly, benefit packages include health and life insurance coverage, paid time off, healthcare spending accounts, and retirement plans.
 However, there is another form of flexible compensation that is becoming steadily more desirable – student loan reimbursement accounts.
 In this up-and-coming, underserved market, third party benefits administrators have an opportunity to

-Employers may be switching to HDHPs and HSAs, but there are still some barriers to employees embracing the change.
-A lack of understanding and confusion about cost shifting are among the factors in non-adoption.
-TPAs and brokers, as front line experts for consumer directed healthcare, have the tools and knowledge to deliver greater HSA adoption for their clients.
+Employers may be switching to HDHPs and HSAs, but there are still some barriers to employees embracing the change, including misunderstandings and confusion about cost shifting.
+TPAs and brokers have the tools and knowledge to deliver greater HSA adoption for their clients.
 When they do, it’s a win for everyone.

-Today’s healthcare consumers have more choice than ever when it comes to healthcare benefits.
-However, research suggests they are not utilizing those benefits as effectively as they could, in large part due to lack of knowledge and understanding about them.
-For third party administrators, understanding where the gaps exist and providing solutions to address them is key to client satisfaction and business growth.
+Consumers have more choice than ever when it comes to healthcare benefits.
+However, research suggests they are not using those benefits as effectively as they could due to knowledge gaps.
+For TPAs, understanding where those gaps exist and providing solutions to address them is key to client satisfaction and business growth.

 With four distinct generations in the workplace, employers and benefits administrators find it challenging to build a benefits plan and education strategy that meets the needs of all age groups.
 Based on their personal experiences, each generation has its own expectations and preferred style of communication.
 To reach these groups, employers and communicators should develop a multi-faceted approach that will deliver the best results and happier employees.
 Generational Differences: The Great Divide In today’s work